 - Please label all make-up work.
 In addition to name and period, "MAKE-UP" should be boldly printed at the top of the first page, along with date(s) absent and a brief easy-to-translate assignment description (something like "Chapter 24 Notes" or "Great Depression Questions" would be fine).
 Improperly labeled make-up work receives no credit.

 - Per schoolwide policy, arrangements regarding assignments and tests should be discussed before scheduled absences (such as basketball games, band concerts, and so forth) occur.
 If not, the instructor has the option to reduce credit.
 Exams are announced several days in advance, therefore students present on the day of a test will do the test.
 Students arriving late to the classroom (after the exam process has begun) will not be allowed to partake.
 The format of make-up exams differs somewhat from that of at-large, in-class exams.
-Most make-up tests will be completed sometime other than during classbefore school, after school, free period, lunch, other.
+Expect most make-up tests to be completed sometime other than during classbefore school, after school, free period, lunch, other.
 The instructor does not answer questions on test days.

 - The educational pathway is a two-way street.
 Both the instructor and the student play important roles in the journey.
 Certain actions on the part of the student demonstrate unwillingness to embrace this relationship.
 Such actions include, but are not limited to, incomplete assignments, chronic tardiness, excessive absenteeism, and discourteous behavior.